rhuss/buildah-poc/README.md

 ## Buildah Pod with an upload init-container

 This small PoC show how an init-container can be leveraged for uploading a Docker context which then can be used by `buildah` for creating an image.
+The very simplistic Docker build is contained in the `docker/` directory It contains already `RUN` and `ADD` instructions, though.
+This build can be replaced however with anything else, too.

 To run it you need a running Kubernetes cluster.